vjekooo/super-duper-palm-tree/README.md

 ### To run

-- Have [git](https://git-scm.com/) and [node](https://nodejs.org/en/) installed on your system.
+- Have node installed.
+Everything above 20 should work.
+- Made the task on 20.18.1

-- Fork and clone the project:
+- Clone the project:

 ```
 git clone https://github.com/vjekooo/super-duper-palm-tree
 ```

-- Then install the dependencies:
+- Install the dependencies:

 ```
 yarn install